brrrrrrrt/brt_videourlreplace/Documentation/Configuration/Index.rst

 - include Static Template "Video URL Replace (brt_videourlreplace)" into your Root Template

+- it is recommended to use your own Youtube API Key, it's free, get it here: https://developers.google.com/youtube/v3/getting-started

+	plugin.brt_videourl_replace.googleApiKey = your_youtube_api_key

+	**it cannot be guaranteed that the provided default key will always work, so you should really use your own!**

 - you can disable the use of thumbnails via contants editor or by adding this to your contants:

     plugin.brt_videourl_replace.thumbnail.disable = 1

 	(when thumbnails are disabled, URLs get replaced directly by iframes, no additional CSS or jQuery is used - in this case the static template inclusion in your root template will have no effect)

+- you can make API Calls to Vimeo (serverside) non-SSL by setting:

+	plugin.brt_videourl_replace.disableSSL = 1

 .. _configuration-typoscript: